 - Containers, Basters, Measure Cups, Spoons, Towels

+STEP 1.
 Gather your supplies.
-I like to use some sort of tray or storage container lid with high sides to catch the mess.
-Keep some towels handy just in case.
-You might want to try out our Ghost Pumpkin Geo Board first!
+I like to use a tray or storage container lid with high sides to catch the mess.
+Keep some towels handy, just in case.

-Carve your pumpkin {adults only!}.
-I did not completely clean ours out, but you can and make a cool pumpkin squish bag too.
+STEP 2.
+Carve your pumpkin, adults only!
+I did not completely clean ours, but you can add the insides to make a pumpkin squish bag.

-*** If you don’t want to carve a face, just remove the top.
-You will still have a cool pumpkin volcano***
+💡 Remove the top if you don’t want to carve a face.
+You will still have an incredible Pumpkin Volcano.

-Then add a few drops of dish soap if desired
+STEP 5.
+Next, add glitter and food coloring if desired.
+Then add a few drops of dish soap if desired.

 What happens when you add extra soap?
 You get an extra bubbly ghost pumpkin science eruption.

-Kids will ove to do this simple ghost pumpkin science experiment over and over again since it’s fascinating to watch.
-We have tons of neat pumpkin science activities and challenges to explore this season.
+Kids will love to repeat this simple ghost pumpkin science experiment because it’s fascinating to watch.
+We have tons of neat pumpkin science activities to explore this season.

 Fun!
 It’s great to see a Halloween project with a white pumpkin.
 I lovve those.